Turntable or Record Player Playing Too Fast or Too Slow – Solutions

 Like I always told you, everything in this world has a lifespan and so does your belt or idler wheel.

-If you keep using the old belt and old Idler drive then it will start breaking apart and the broken pieces start sticking to the drive shaft or the platter which directly or indirectly affects the speed.
+If you keep using the old belt and old Idler drive then it will start breaking apart and the broken pieces start sticking to the drive shaft or the platter which directly affects the speed.

 Solution: